Defconbots/2015_Competition_Rules/README.md

 ### Shooting Device

- * One(1) 50 milliwatt Green laser (I **strongly** suggest you use this particular laser, as it is what the targets were designed to detect -- http://www.civillaser.com/532nm-5mw50mw-ttl-modulation-green-laser-module-dot-16mmx70mm-p-130.html)
+ * One(1) 50 milliwatt Green laser
  * The laser should remain enabled at all times during the wave
  * The laser must be capable of encoding a 4800 baud 8N1 serial signal
  * A laser hit message may be broadcast once every 500 milliseconds
- * No specific laser is required but it is strongly recommended you use the laser used to develop the targets
+ * No specific laser is required but it is strongly recommended you use the laser used to develop the targets: http://www.civillaser.com/532nm-5mw50mw-ttl-modulation-green-laser-module-dot-16mmx70mm-p-130.html
  * If a mirror is used to direct your laser it must not distort your laser beam (cannot be concave or convex)
  * The robot should only emit one laser beam (beam-splitters may be used internally but the robot may not emit multiple beams)